Azure/apim-lab/apim-lab/6-analyticsMonitoring/apimanagement-6-3-EventHub.md

 # Verify Events are logged in Event Hub

-1. Issue a handful of test API calls from within APIM.
+1. Issue a handful of test Echo API calls from within APIM (e.g. **Get Retrieve Resource** operation).
 1. In the Azure portal open the Event Hub you created earlier.
 You should see recent events.
 If not, give it a minute, then refresh.

     ![Event Hub APIM events](../../assets/images/event-hub-apim-events.png)